Delving Deep into the Differences: Eubacteria vs. Archaea

 -

 Archaea: While operons are also found in archaea, their frequency is lower compared to eubacteria.
-Furthermore, archaeal transcription machinery shares similarities with eukaryotes, despite the prokaryotic nature of these organisms.
+To build on this, archaeal transcription machinery shares similarities with eukaryotes, despite the prokaryotic nature of these organisms.
 This includes the presence of multiple RNA polymerases and other factors involved in transcription initiation and elongation, that differ from the bacterial systems.

 Ribosomes: The Protein Factories